-Before the arrival of the Europeans, the City of Sainte-Anne-de-Bellevue was called Tiotenactokte "here are the last obstacles" by the Algonguins and Skanawetzy (descentes en) "eaux vives" by the Iroquois.
+Before the arrival of the Europeans, the City of Sainte-Anne-de-Bellevue was called Tiotenactokte "here are the last obstacles" by the Algonguins and, it was called Skanawetzy (descentes en) "eaux vives" by the Iroquois.

-Since 2005 in Kelso Park a white pine tree represents the cultural program shared by Kahnawake and Sainte-Anne-de-Bellevue.
-Also in Kelso Park, an ornamental plaque has been inaugurated in 2017 in honor of the Mohawk Nation.
+Since 2005, a white pine tree in Kelso Park represents the cultural program shared by Kahnawake and Sainte-Anne-de-Bellevue and, since 2017, a commemorative plaque now honors the Mohawk Nation.

 The City of Sainte-Anne-de-Bellevue is surrounded by the Town of Baie-D'Urfé, the Village de Senneville and the Town of Kirkland.

 I highly recommend Solo Build It!
 SBI! took me all the way from an idea to a successful business called Montreal Kits, thanks to its 24/7 serious, genuine, positive and unmatched business building system and to each and every effective tools, courses and support it offers.
 RLB

 The information provided by Montreal Kits is informational only and has no legal value.